TimLeach635/rpi-pal/README.md

 ### [I2C](https://docs.rs/rppal/latest/rppal/i2c)

-The Broadcom Serial Controller (BSC) peripheral controls a proprietary bus compliant with the I2C bus/interface.
-RPPAL communicates with the BSC using the `i2cdev` character device.
+The Broadcom Serial Controller (BSC) peripheral controls a proprietary bus compliant with the I2C bus/interface. rpi-pal communicates with the BSC using the `i2cdev` character device.

 #### Features